Chronology

 June 1989

 Commissioned by the Metropolitan Transportation Authority of the State of New York (MTA) to create Times Square Mural at the subway station at 42nd Street and Times Square.
-Plan is scrapped, but decides to fabricate the sixteen panels of porcelain enamel on steel.
-In 2002 they are posthumously installed by Polich ArtWorks for the MTA Arts for Transit program.
-They feature science fiction themes in a Buck Rogers futuristic style similar in feel to the 1964 Art in America panorama cover illustration and the 1965 print This Must Be the Place.
+After years of delay, the work is installed posthumously in 2002 by Polich ArtWorks for the MTA Arts for Transit program.
+The sixteen enamel panels feature science fiction themes in futuristic style including an image of Buck Rogers.

 October 1989

-Continues to create Reflections which feature numerous Untitled abstractions as well more figurative ones where Wonder Woman, Dagwood, Donald Duck and Nancy—in homage to Warhol’s early painting of the comic heroine—are featured in the composition.
-Tyler Graphics begins work on nine prints in the series, which are published the following year.
+Continues to create Reflections which feature numerous untitled abstractions as well more figurative ones with Wonder Woman, Dagwood, Donald Duck and Nancy—in homage to Warhol’s early painting of the comic heroine.
+Tyler Graphics begins work on prints in the series, which are published the following year.

-Time magazine reissues his image of Bobby Kennedy and The Gun in America as prints, each done only in an edition of 2 and given to the National Portrait Gallery in Washington, D.C., where they joined the original drawings and overlays used to produce the covers.
+Time magazine reissues his image of Bobby Kennedy and The Gun in America as prints, each done only in an edition of 2 and given to the National Portrait Gallery in Washington, D.C., where they join the original drawings and production materials.

 Fall 1989

 Discussions with Gemini about creating a print series of Interiors.
-One work features a portrait of Mao which references both his early work and Warhol’s.
-Another features Dagwood Bumstead’s living room.
+One work features a portrait of Mao that references both his early work and Warhol’s.
+Another features Dagwood Bumstead.

 1990